 Microinsurance products tend to be much less costly than traditional products and thus extend protection to a much wider market.
 Products vary in type and structure but are generally distinguished by high volumes, low cost and efficient administration.
 Policies may be offered along with a small loan, with premiums that are a small percentage of the loan amount.

 The Microinsurance Network is a nonprofit global organization of microinsurance industry experts comprised of 80 institutional members from more than 40 countries committed to promoting the development and delivery of valuable insurance services for low-income people.
 According to the Network’s Annual Report 2017, while emerging markets account for around one-fifth of total global premium, they represent 80 percent of the world population, pointing toward an enormous potential for growth.
-The Network’s World Map of Microinsurance shows that over 280 million people worldwide are covered by at least one microinsurance policy with premiums totaling $2.4 billion.
+The Network’s World Map of Microinsurance shows that almost 290 million people worldwide are covered by at least one microinsurance policy.

 Innovative technology applications play an important role in microinsurance.
 Mobile network operators are providing coverage to an estimated 2.9 billion people in the Asia-Pacific region, where nine times out of ten, mobile microinsurance is a person’s first experience with insurance.

 Microinsurance is an outgrowth of the microfinancing projects developed by Bangladeshi Nobel Prize-winning banker and economist Muhammad Yunus, which helped millions of low-income individuals in Asia and Africa to set up businesses and buy houses.